Montana Paycheck Calculator 2026 — 5.9% Top Rate +ND reciprocity

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-Montana's Department of Revenue typically publishes updated brackets in Q4 preceding the tax year (late 2025 for 2026 tax year).
+Yes — Montana's tax structure has been on a multi-year phase-down trajectory; the current 5.9% rate (2026 projected) is the result of recent legislative reform.
+Future-year reductions are typically conditional on revenue triggers.
 The calculator's brackets reflect the latest published or projected values, last verified 2026-05-13.
-Always confirm against Montana Department of Revenue — 2-bracket simplified (4.7-5.9%) for filing.When did Montana simplify its tax structure?
+Always confirm against Montana Department of Revenue for filing.When did Montana simplify its tax structure?

 Effective tax year 2024 — SB 121 and SB 399 (both 2021) collapsed Montana's previous 7-bracket progressive structure (1-6.9%) into a clean 2-bracket schedule (4.7% to $20,500 single / $41,000 joint, 5.9% above).
 The reform also aligned Montana's standard deduction with the federal IRC §63 baseline, eliminating the previous state-specific calculation.Does Montana really have no sales tax?